 The ratio of owner to renter income, which is a rough indicator of the degree of income inequality between these two groups, was calculated.
 A higher ratio indicates more pronounced inequality.
 By this measure, the CVRD exhibits slightly more inequality between tenure groups than BC in general.
-Within the CVRD, electoral area A is the most equal jurisdiction.
+Within the CVRD, electoral area C is close to the ratio across BC, slightly more equal than the CVRD as a whole.